 Visual Studio is installed in every computer in every McIntire lab.
 Many students choose to work from the labs.
 It is definitely

 If you want your own copy on your own machine, download it from the ITS site.
-When you get to the "UVASoftware" page, look for the “more options” tab and “MS imagine premium” they are somewhat hard to find.
-Download VS 2015 with update 3.
+When you get to the "UVASoftware" page, look for the “more options” tab and “MS imagine premium”; they are somewhat hard to find.
+Download VS Community 2017.
 If you have a Mac you need to first install a tool such as Boot Camp or Parallels, and then install a) Windows, b) Office, and c) Visual Studio on it.

 2) Make sure Visual Studio and all other Microsoft programs are closed

 At the very top-right of the "Uninstall an Update" screen, type into the Search box: KB3115135.
 There may be one or more entries labeled "Security Update for Microsoft Office 2016 (KB3115135)".
 Select and click Uninstall.
 Uninstall them all.
 Now, reopen Visual Studio and you should be able to create a VSTO workbook.